 Additionally, the court rejected the mother’s negligence claim regarding the design and construction of the wall on the basis it was “commingled” within her already precluded claim.

 On appeal to the Commonwealth Court, the trial court’s decision was unanimously reversed.
-The court first determined that the negligence claim with respect to the design and construction of the wall was not precluded on the basis that it has been repeatedly held in Pennsylvania that claims alleging property have been rendered unsafe for its intended use routinely fall within the real property exception to governmental immunity.
+The court first determined that the negligence claim with respect to the design and construction of the wall was not precluded because it has been repeatedly held in Pennsylvania that claims alleging property have been rendered unsafe for its intended use routinely fall within the real property exception to governmental immunity.

 The court provided the proper analysis of whether the real property exception applies is centered upon what the cause of the injury was, not what the nature of the remedy that could and should have been provided to prevent the injury was.
 As a result, because the concrete wall is real property and caused the injury, the mother’s claim concerned an injury caused by real property and the real property exception applied regardless of the fact that the mother asserted the school was negligent in failing to provide personal property, being the protective mat, which would have prevented the injury.